anvetsu/reo/docs/data.md

 ```

 Sequences and dictionaries can be encoded as JSON strings using the `json_enc` function.
-JSON encoded string can be decoded back to Motto structures using the `json_dec` function.
+JSON encoded string can be decoded back to Reo structures using the `json_dec` function.

 ```rust
 json_enc([['a:1 'b:2] ['a:3 'b:4]])